eth4n22/tp/docs/DeveloperGuide.md

 2. Deleting a book from the catalogue
 3. Listing all books in the catalogue
 4. Borrowing and returning books
+5. Providing data for statistics and search functionalities.

 **Class Diagram(BookManager):**
 ![](images/BookManager.png)

+**Design:**

+*   **Singleton Pattern:** `BookManager` is implemented using the Singleton pattern to ensure only one instance manages the shared book catalogue throughout the application's lifecycle.
+Access is controlled via the static `BookManager.getBookManagerInstance(List<Book> books)` method, which initializes the instance with the loaded book data on the first call.

+*   **Genre Validation:** `BookManager` enforces genre constraints internally using the `isValidGenre(String genre)` method, which checks against a predefined `static final List<String> VALID_GENRES`.
+This validation is applied during the `addNewBookToCatalogue` process.

+*    **Error Handling:** `BookManager` employs a mixed strategy for error communication:
+     *   **Exceptions:** For critical lookup failures where an operation cannot proceed (e.g., finding a book by index/ID/title+author fails), it throws specific exceptions like `BookNotFoundException`.

 ### UI component
 **API:** [`Ui.java`](https://github.com/AY2425S2-CS2113-T13-3/tp/blob/master/src/main/java/seedu/duke/ui/Ui.java)